• Skip to primary navigation

 Planted the plants into the container.

-I started with the largest plant.
-And I placed it in the center and worked around the container to add the smaller ones.
+I started with the largest plant, which I placed in the center, and worked around the container to add the smaller ones.

 That is it!
 We are finished!
 Check out how the flower container looks next to the lamp post.
 We love it and can’t wait to show it to others when they visit this Thanksgiving.
 What do you think?
 Please comment below and feel free to share on Pinterest, HomeTalk, and other social media sharing sites.

-Remember that when the season is over, we will remove these fall flowers and leave the pot empty.
-We are thinking of covering it so that the pot is protected from the snow this winter.
+Remember that when the season ends, we will remove these fall flowers and empty the pot.
+We are considering covering it so the pot is protected from the snow this winter.
 Hopefully, that will help keep the flower container usable for many years.

 Visit our other outdoor DIY posts.